Pistachio and Chocolate Leprechaun Cookies – Perfect for St. Patrick’s Day!

 - Nuts: I love the crunch that the chopped walnuts give to these cookies but of course they can be left out or swapped for another favorite.

 - Chocolate: Dark chocolate chips really contrast the sweet pistachio flavor but milk or white chips would be fabulous as well.
-Just be sure to include green chocolate candies, the leprechaun really loves those !
+Just be sure to include green chocolate candies, the leprechaun loves those!

-Or just make a big ol’ batch for your family to enjoy during movie night for St. Patrick’s Day!
+Or just make a big ol’ batch for your family to enjoy during movie night along with a homemade shamrock shake for St. Patrick’s Day!
 However you enjoy these leprechaun cookies, they are a real treat.

 - 1 cup butter softened